 Open Burning Permits can also be obtained at http://www.massfire.net/brush/townsend.php the fee is $20.00, but there are additional fees of $0.50 for paying by a check online or $2.50 for paying by credit card.

-- Obtain a permit for Open Burning from the Fire-EMS Headquarters before you can burn.
+- Obtain a permit for Open Burning from the link above or at the Fire-EMS Headquarters before you can burn.

 - Begin burning between 10:00 am and Noon.